firebase/geofire-js/README.md

 Returns a new `GeoQuery` instance with the provided `queryCriteria`.

-The `queryCriteria` describe a circular query and must be an associative array with the following keys:
+The `queryCriteria` describe a circular query and must be an object with the following keys:

 * `center` - the center of this query, with the form `[latitude, longitude]`
 * `radius` - the radius, in kilometers, from the center of this query in which to include results